 May 31, 2014 (KHARTOUM) – Sudan’s apostasy law by which a Christian woman was sentenced to death this month contravenes both the 2005 interim constitution and the International Covenant on Civil and Political Rights (ICCPR) the country ratified more than two decades ago, a legal expert argued.

-- FILE - Sudan’s constitutional court in Khartoum (REUTERS/Mohamed Nureldin Abdallah)
+- Sudan’s constitutional court in Khartoum (Photo: Reuters/Mohamed Nureldin Abdallah)

 A Khartoum court sentenced 27-year-old Meriam Yehya Ibrahim to death by hanging for apostasy after she refused to recant her faith and revert to Islam.